Canon 1D C vs Epson R-D1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DC and the R-D1 have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the R-D1 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Epson.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Epson websites.
+Further information on the features and operation of the 1DC and R-D1 can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Epson R-D1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Epson R-D1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.